Chemaclass/stock-ticker/example/README.md

 ### Notifying

-It crawls the data, and it sends a notification via two channels (slack + email).

-### Looping

 [See the working example](notify.php)

-It shows how can you combine these two (crawling + notifying) in an infinite loop.
+It crawls the data, and it sends a notification via some channels (slack, email, ...).

 ## Real use case

-What about getting a notification everytime there are news that are new for you?
+What about getting a notification every time there is news that you are interested in?

 Easy.
-Create an infinite loop and use `FoundMoreNews` as Policy Condition for a particular Stock:
+Create an infinite loop and use `FoundMoreNews` as condition for a particular Stock.

 ```php
 $groupedPolicy = [